Shimanti/bp/README.md

 All communication: via DM on Discord

 ## Updates
-- 1/14/21 Katrina: First website delivered
+- 1/14/21 Katrina: First website added
-- 1/14/21 Shimanti: First prototype; Proposal delivered
+- 1/14/21 Shimanti: First prototype; Proposal added
 - 1/15/21 Katrina: Website updated through 1:10?
+- 1/15/21 Shimanti: Site deployed on Netlify (to see it)